espressif/github-actions/sync_issues_to_jira/README.md

 # Issue Types

-If a GitHub issue has any labels where the name of the label matches the name of an issue type, or the name of the label matches "Type: <issue type>", then the JIRA issue will be updated to that issue type.
+If a GitHub issue has any labels where the name of the label matches the name of an issue type, or the name of the label matches `Type: <issue type>`, then the JIRA issue will be updated to that issue type.
 Matching is case insensitive.

 If no labels match issue types, environment variable `JIRA_ISSUE_TYPE` is used as the type for new issues.
 If `JIRA_ISSUE_TYPE` is not set, the default new issue type is "Task".